Assessing the difference between integrated quantiles and integrated cumulative distribution functions: Introduction

-is the empirical cdf based on the random variables $X_1,\dots , X_n$, which are often assumed to be independent copies of $X$.
-Establishing the limiting distribution for the appropriately normalized difference $F^{-1}(u)-F_n^{-1}(u)$ is challenging because it is not the average of transformed random variables $X_1,\dots , X_n$, although under some assumptions (e.g., absolute continuity of $F$ plus further minor assumptions on its pdf), the difference $F^{-1}(u)-F_n^{-1}(u)$ is, asymptotically when $n\to \infty $, such an average \citep[e.g.,][]{SW1986}.
-Hence, it is tempting to conclude that under the same assumptions the integral
+Establishing the limiting distribution for the appropriately normalized difference $F^{-1}(u)-F_n^{-1}(u)$ is challenging because it is not the average of transformed random variables $X_1,\dots , X_n$, although under some assumptions (e.g., absolute continuity of the cdf $F$ plus other minor assumptions on the probability density function, pdf), the difference $F^{-1}(u)-F_n^{-1}(u)$ is, asymptotically when $n\to \infty $, such an average \citep{B1966}.
+For more details on the topic, we refer to, e.g., \citet[][Sections~2.5 and~2.8.3]{S1980}.
+Hence, it is tempting to conclude that under the same assumptions, the integral

-is also (asymptotically when $n\to \infty $) the average of certain transformations of $X_1,\dots , X_n$.
-This is indeed true but, most interestingly, such an asymptotic representation of integral~\eqref{diff-int} holds under much weaker assumptions than those required for $F^{-1}(u)-F_n^{-1}(u)$.
+is also, asymptotically when $n\to \infty $, the average of certain transformations of $X_1,\dots , X_n$.
+This is indeed true but, very interestingly, such an asymptotic representation of integral~\eqref{diff-int} holds under much weaker assumptions than those required for $F^{-1}(u)-F_n^{-1}(u)$.